 Auction game: Using Monopoly money – or real money if you’re brave enough – have guests bid against gifts.
 Highest bid wins and the gift goes to them.
 If you are using real money, the money raised can go into a pool for a fun activity during the holidays.

 Forget Secret Santa gift exchange, it’s time to get adventurous with some gift-related gaming mayhem this festive season.
-Play White Elephant and change the rules to suit you, and watch the mayhem ensure.
+Play White Elephant Gift Exchange and change the rules to suit you, and watch the mayhem ensure.
 Your guests are guaranteed to have a good time no matter what gift they take home.
 And the laughs that they’ll have are sure to linger, as will the rivalries that arose that will make next year’s party even more entertaining.

 Wherever you may be and whatever you’re getting up to, we hope that you have a truly amazing festive season with a memorable gift exchange!